laboratropics/laboratropics_cayman/_pages/archive.md

 ---
 layout: default
 permalink: /archive/
-title: Laboratropics | The Archive
+title: Laboratropics | Media Archive
 ---

+# Archive of Media produced at Laboratropics

-**The Archive is being built**
+**The Archive is being built, please come back soon...**

-Check out this pretty flower in the meantime:
+Check out our favourite archive of the region in the meantime: [North Queensland Plants](http://northqueenslandplants.com/)